elomaur/100-days-of-code/log.md

 to find out that I wasn't far of the actual solution as much as I thought.
 I have a better understanding of how to instantiate objects.
 More practice should solidify the concept.

 **Thoughts:** Watching the answer helped clarify the concept even though I was disaapointed in myself for not finding the solution on my own at first.

+# R1 Day13: November 5, 2018

+**Today's Progress**: Started methods in the objects section.
+Completed practice challenge

+**Thoughts:** Did some reading from the C# book as well.